 - Furniture for study such as desk, chair, lamp etc

-If a student leaves public school before the end of Year 12, the scholarship will lapse.
-If the student does not continue to tertiary education, no other support will be provided.
+If a student leaves public education during the period of the scholarship, the scholarship will lapse.
 Any unspent monies at the end of the scholarship period must be refunded to the Public Education Foundation scholarship fund.